 Students also use this time to prepare for residency interviews and finish clinical electives, selectives, advanced clinically integrated science selective (ACISS) courses, scholarly concentrations, and a transition to residency course.

 Critical Care Clerkship

 Another component of stage four of the MD curriculum is a four-week subinternship in one of three areas—advanced medicine, advanced surgery, or advanced pediatrics.
-During the subinternship, you take on patient-care responsibilities that exceed those in your core clerkships.
+During the subinternship, you take on patient care responsibilities that exceed those in your core clerkships.
 This helps you excel during the internship year of your upcoming residency.
 Subinternship responsibilities may include taking overnight calls, admitting patients, and entering orders.
-Grades include honors, high pass, pass, and fail.
+Grades are honors, high pass, pass, and fail.

 Advanced Medicine Subinternship

 The advanced medicine subinternship provides additional training and experience in managing the care of hospitalized patients on an internal medicine inpatient ward.
 It better prepares you for a residency in internal medicine or, if that is not your eventual destination, offers a final opportunity to study internal medicine before you complete residency training in another area.

 The advanced surgery subinternship provides additional training and experience in general surgery.
 It also fulfills the subinternship graduation requirement for students applying for a residency in general surgery or another surgical specialty.

 The advanced pediatrics subinternship is for students who have successfully completed their pediatrics clerkship and are interested in additional pediatrics training and experience.
 It also fulfills the subinternship graduation requirement for students applying for a residency in pediatrics.